lovegrovegeorge/react-native-modules-example/README.md

 ## Setup
 - A very basic GraphQL endpoint with a list of events is provided.
 Start it by running `node server.js`.
-You'll then have access to GraphQL at http://localhost:8702/graphql
+You'll then have access to GraphQL at http://localhost:8702/graphql.
+If you are using a more recent version of Node you may need to run `export NODE_OPTIONS=--openssl-legacy-provider` before starting the server.
 - You'll need to install dependencies via `yarn install` followed by `cd ios; pod install`
 - Open `./src/ios/EventsApp.xcworkspace` in Xcode to run